 In January - March 2011 total volume of goods in foreign trade of Latvia at current prices reached LVL 2934.3 million – an increase of LVL 812.4 million or 38.3%, if compared to January – March 2010.
 Of which export volume grew by LVL 389.4 million or 41.4%, but import volume – rose by LVL 423.0 million or 35.8%.

-New data have been published in sections: Politics and religion; Prices; personal income; Housing; Trade and Services; Construction; Industry; Foreign trade.
+New data have been published in sections: Consumer prices; Personal income; Public order and justice; Housing; Construction; Industry; Transport; Foreign trade; Energy.